TheSoftwareHouse/Kakunin/docs-src/performance-testing.md

 It saves all data from network tab (Google Chrome console) which is generated during the test.

+There is a possibility to compare `TTFB` value with a maximum given one.

+More details can be found in documentation - `Built-in steps` section.

 ###What needs to be done?

 #Get started